ivcap-works/wave-function-collapse/README.md

 ## Quick Explanation

 In its simplest form, the _Wave Function Collapse_ algorithm tries to find a layout of $w x h$ cards where adjacent tiles "match" up exactly on all sides.
-Matching is this implementation means that we first calculate a _matching hash_ for each side of a tile and define that two tiles can be placed beside each other if the matching hash of the two touching sides is the same.
+Matching in this implementation means that we first calculate a _matching hash_ for each side of a tile and "declare" that two tiles can only be placed beside each other if the matching hashes of the two touching sides are identical.

-For our toy example, we pick three evenly spaced point on each side, take the respective RGB color and hash them together into a single `ConstrainId` as shown below:
+For our toy example, we pick three evenly spaced point on each side, take their respective RGB color and hash them together into a single `ConstrainId` as shown below:

 ![side-hash](./docs/side-hash.png)